-The following variants of MOEA/D based on Algorithm 1 considered in this paper differ only in Step 2.2 (Learning + Local Search).
+The MOEA/D variants considered in this paper are all based on Algorithm 1 and differ only in Step 2.2 (Learning + LS).

-The conventional MOEA/D as proposed by Zhang and Li in [7] applies no local search heuristics (although this hybridization was an optional step).
+The conventional MOEA/D as proposed by Zhang and Li in [5] applies no local search heuristics (although this hybridization was an optional step).
 In this case, reward values for all local searches are set to 0 and never get updated.

 The hybridization of the conventional MOEA/D with a single selected LS heuristic that is used throughout the search is coined Individualistic MOEA/D. In this case, Equation 3 is not used to calculate the reward of each local search, instead, the reward of the selected LS is set to 1, and the rewards of the remaining LSs are set to 0 throughout the evolution.
-In this paper, six different Individualistic MOEA/D-SwA, MOEA/D-SwA, MOEA/D-DSw, MOEA/D-Sh, MOEA/D-Sh and MOEA/D-IH, by hybridizing MOEA/D with swap, swap-adjacent, double swap, shift, double shift and inverse heuristics, respectively.
+In this paper, six different Individualistic MOEA/D-SwA, MOEA/D-approaches are designed, i.e., MOEA/D-Sw, MOEA/D-SwA, MOEA/D-IH, by hybridizing MOEA/D with swap, swap-adjacent, double swap, shift, double shift and inverse heuristics, respectively.